Updated April, 2019

-PACKAGE PRICING - this is a 'feature' of retail product packaging that I wrestle with everyday.
+PACKAGE PRICING - this is an aspect of retail product packaging that I wrestle with everyday.

-I know you are trying to get on the shelf for the least amount.
-But if you aren't producing 10s of 1,000s then you can't expect to get the best 'per piece' cost.
+Reality is discounts happen as order quantities increase.
+If you aren't producing 10s of 1,000s then you can't expect to get your best 'per piece' cost.

 I know how important your product is to you.

 You want it to be packaged as professional as possible.
-You're going up against all the Big Boys of your particular channel, right?
-Companies with much deeper pockets than yours.
+You're going up against all the Big Boys of your particular channel, companies with much deeper pockets than yours, right?

-We want to help you take that first step by producing professional custom retail packages at a small quantity and are - even better...affordable.
+Let us help you take that first step by producing professional custom retail packages at the smallest quantities that fit your circumstances.

-We can help you create the most affordable packaging possible.
+The first step is determining what is the best packaging for your situation.
 So let's examine different packages and why we suggest them and how you can use them for your product.

 First, let's discuss size.
 Yes, in this case, size does matter.

 Reversely, large products require just the opposite and usually are more expensive to package.
-So, when jumping into the packaging world looking for answers be aware of the 'size' feature.
+So, when jumping into the packaging world looking for answers, be aware of the 'size' aspect.

 The second big factor that will influence your cost is quantity.

 How many do you need?
-Yes, we can produce just a few packages.
+Yes, we can produce just a few packages, even just 1.

-Next up the quantity list are hundreds (100s) of packages.
-This is a very difficult quantity to produce at costs you can resell.
-Again, this quantity is usually used for small tests where final cost to shelf is not part of the answer you seek.
+Next on the issue of quantity - companies only wanting hundreds (100s) of packages.
+This too is a very difficult quantity to produce at costs you can resell.
+This quantity is usually used for testing and market research where final cost to shelf is not part of the answer being sought.

-The first quantity the bulk of my client's seek is 1,000 pieces.
-In many cases this quantity can be created at reasonable costs.
-Larger quantities of course are quite possible and in some cases the only way to produce some types of packages.
+The print run order that the bulk of my client's seek is 1,000 pieces and up.
+In many cases this quantity can be created at reasonable ‘per-piece’ costs.
+Larger quantities of course are quite possible and in some cases the only economical way to produce some types of packages.
 I'll explain more below.

 Now, let's discuss the variety of packages and what type of quantities you should consider for each: